tikv/rfcs/text/2018-11-24-consistent-replica-read.md

 performed only by the `balanceLeader` operator, which have lead to many limitations.
-On one hand, we want a way to improve read throughput and divert load away from the leader; on the other hand, we want some nodes to handle read-only service and some of the heavy analytics queries.
+On one hand, we want a way to improve read throughput and divert load away from the leader; on the other hand, we want some nodes to handle read-only services and some of the heavy analytics queries.

 ## Detail design